hbiede/portfolio/_posts/2014-08-10-email-notifications.md

 ---

 ##EMail Notifications
-To recieve emails whenever ACFBLA posts a new article to this website, click
+To recieve emails whenever ACFBLA posts a new article to this website, click:
 ###[This Link](https://groups.google.com/forum/#!forum/acfbla)
 Then, click "Join Group", then change 'Don't Send Me Emails' to 'Send Me an EMail for Every New Message'.